BexonSR/Magickscale/README.md

 Convert images between PNG, JPG, JPEG, WebP, AVIF, BMP, and other popular formats with adjustable quality settings.

+#Coustom Models
+https://github.com/upscayl/custom-models use this link. after downloading it you must put all .bin and .param files in this path:-bin/realesrgan/models/
+Ex:- bin/realesrgan/models/

 ## Prerequisites

 ### Windows